 There are some extra challenges when traveling with asthma.
-The suggestions that follow can help you avoid asthma symptoms and make your travel easier.
+The tips here can help you prevent asthma symptoms.
+And they will make your travel easier.

-Be prepared if your asthma should worsen while you're traveling.
-Make sure you know where to go for medical care.
-Consider delaying your trip if your asthma is unstable when you plan to leave.
+Be prepared if your asthma gets worse while you're away.
+Know where to go for medical care.
+And think about delaying your trip if your asthma is not under control when you plan to leave.

 Plan your vacation at times and places where pollen counts are low if pollen allergies trigger your asthma.

-Avoid places with high levels of air pollution.
+Don't go to places with high air pollution levels.
 For example, stay away from very smoggy cities.

 Reserve a nonsmoking hotel room.
 And ask about rooms away from damp or wet areas.

-If scented candles, aerosol sprays, or pets trigger your symptoms, tell friends or relatives before you visit so they can make their homes more asthma-friendly.
-For example, if possible, sleep in a room where pets aren't allowed.
+Before you visit, tell friends or family if scented candles, aerosol sprays, or pets trigger your symptoms.
+They can make their homes more asthma-friendly for you.
+If possible, sleep in a room where pets aren't allowed.

-If traveling by car in areas with pollution or smog, keep the windows closed and the air conditioning or heater running.
+If traveling by car in areas with pollution or smog, keep the windows closed.
+Use the air conditioning or heater.

-Stay away from smokers and areas where smoking is allowed.
+Stay away from smokers and places where smoking is allowed.

-To help prevent yourself from getting a cold or other infection, wash your hands often and try not to touch your mouth or nose.
+To help keep yourself from getting a cold or other infection, wash your hands often.
+And try not to touch your mouth or nose.
 Use hand cleaner or sanitizer if you can't wash your hands with soap and water.

 What to take with you

-Here are suggestions about what to take on your travels:
+Here are some tips about what to take on your travels:

 Take a copy of your asthma action plan.
 If you don't have one or if yours isn't up-to-date, talk with your healthcare provider.

-Keep controller and rescue medicines with you in your purse or carry-on bag, not in checked luggage.
-Take more than you think you'll need, since you may have delay or lose your luggage.
+Keep controller and rescue medicines with you in your purse or carry-on bag.
+Don't put them in checked bags.
+Take more medicine than you think you'll need.
+You may have a delay or lose your bags.